GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 The Genkit monitoring dashboard provides essential insights into your application's performance and execution.
 This challenge asks you to explore the dashboard and achieve specific goals based on your discoveries.

-Use the Genkit monitoring dashboard to understand the performance and behavior of your application by achieving the following goals:
+Your **objective** is to explore the Genkit monitoring dashboard and understand application performance and execution.

-- Access and navigate to the Genkit monitoring dashboard for your deployed application.
-- Identify the key aggregate stability metrics displayed for the entire project and interpret what they indicate about the overall health of your application.
+- **Assess Overall Health**: Review key aggregate stability metrics across the project.
+Based on this high-level view, what potential areas look like they might need attention?
-- What are the individual GenAI **features** in your app and what are the performance indicators (metrics) shown for each?
+- **Deconstruct by Feature**: Identify individual GenAI *features* in the app.
+Examine their specific performance indicators (success rate, latency, etc.).
+Which features stand out as potential hotspots or areas for optimization?
-- What is the specific feature that handles the *core user interactions* in the MovieGuru app and what metrics can you find about it?
-- By examining an individual execution (a trace) of the user interaction feature, what information can you identify about the sequence of steps that occurred and the specific details recorded for each step?
-- What are the most notable differences in the execution paths of user queries (e.g., a question requiring a movie recommendation versus a simple greeting)?
-- From the detailed view of a trace, discover how to access the related data within Google Cloud Logging and Google Cloud Trace, and observe any differences or similarities in how the data is presented across these various tools.
+- **Focus Critical Path**: Isolate the feature handling core user interactions (the main chat flow).
+Deeply analyze its metrics.
+How healthy is our primary user path, and where might bottlenecks exist?
+- **Inspect Individual Requests**: Interact with the app to generate fresh traces.
+Select representative traces and examine their details.
+Examine a user interaction trace.
+Identify the specific GenAI steps performed (e.g., model calls, data retrieval) and their sequence?
+- **Leverage Integrated Observability**: From detailed traces, access related logs and traces in *Google Cloud Logging* and *Google Cloud Trace*.
+Compare the depth and presentation of information.
+What additional context do these tools provide that helps pinpoint improvement areas?

 ### Success Criteria

 - You are now familiar with key sections of Firebase Genkit Monitoring dashboard
-- You know the different features that comprise the **movieguru** app and what they do.
+- You know the different features that comprise the **Movie Guru** app and what they do.
 - You know the different steps that the app takes to answer a user's query.
-- You know how the steps differ when the user makes a query that requires a search versus one that doesn't.
 - You can correlate data in the monitoring dashboard with data in Cloud

 ### Learning Resources